Author: dangreen.com

 🌎 Coordinates

-As of the 2010 census, Springfield had a population of 409 people.
-The town has a diverse age range, with a median age of 45.8 years.
-The population is predominantly Caucasian, with a small percentage of other races.
-The town has a slightly higher number of males than females.
+As per the 2010 Census, the population of Concord was approximately 1,235.
+The town has a diverse age range, with a median age of 43 years.
+The racial makeup of the town is predominantly White, with small percentages of African American, Native American, Asian, and other races.

 🏞️ Nature & Environment